Rosolinski/Cache-Grab-master/README.md

-# Cache-Grab
+# Cache Grab

-Cache Grab is currently a functional prototype of a geocache tracking iOS app, comprising of the code and files featured in this repository.
+Cache Grab is currently a functional prototype of a geocache tracking iOS app, consisting of the code and files featured in this repository.
 This readme will guide you through how to use this prototype.

 This app is intended to run on iPhone 5.